School of Geography

 Biography

-I am an Assistant Professor in the School of Geography with research expertise and interests related to glaciers and climate.
-My research primarily focuses on the responses of mountain glaciers and ice caps to climate change, and I use a wide range of methods that span glacial geomorphology, glaciology, remote sensing, and near-surface geophysics.
+I am a glacial geomorphologist and Assistant Professor in the School of Geography with research expertise and interests related to climate-glacier-landscape interactions.
+My research primarily focuses on (1) the process responses of mountain glaciers and ice caps to climate change and (2) the evolution of emerging glacial landscapes at retreating glacier margins.

-I teach a variety of physical geography topics across the undergraduate programmes in the School of Geography, including geomorphology, glaciers and environmental change, atmospheric processes and climate change, as well as remote sensing and geophysical methods.
+I teach a variety of physical geography topics across the undergraduate programmes in the School of Geography, including cold regions geomorphology, glaciology, glaciers and water resource management, atmospheric processes and climate change, as well as remote sensing and geophysical methods.

 In 2022, I was awarded the Lewis Penny Medal by the Quaternary Research Association, recognising my significant contributions to Quaternary research as an early career researcher.